k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/19_broadway_addl_features_exercise_solution.md

     }
     ~~~

-  * Run the flow once suppressing the exception via the **ErrorHandler** Actor and another time not suppressing.
+  * Run the flow once while suppressing the exception via the **ErrorHandler** Actor and again without suppressing it.

   ![image](images/19_errHndl_1.png)

-  * When the error is suppressed, the flow continues till the end.
+  * When the error is suppressed, the flow continues until the end.

   ![image](images/19_errHndl_2.png)